jensculrich/occupancy_detection_model_for_citizen_science_records/README.md

 2020 income data, B19013.
 Median Household Income in the Past 12 Months (in 2020 Inflation-Adjusted Dollars) [source](https://data2.nhgis.org/main)

 ### Occurrence Data (./occurrence_data/):
 Contains occurrence data for bumble bees (BBNA (private folder due to data rights and size)) and for hoverflies (from GBIF (private folder due to size))
 Go [here](https://www.leifrichardson.org/bbna.html) for bumble bee data, and [here part 1](https://doi.org/10.15468/dl.nga26z) and [here part 2](https://doi.org/10.15468/dl.n5cmwv) for hoverfly data.

+IMPORTANT:

+see ./data/get_occurence_data.R for further processing to the above data We further processed the data provided by BBNA and by GBIF by:

-(see ./data/get_occurence_data.R) We further processed the above data by combining Bombus bifarius and Bombus vancouverensis into a single species concept cluster (Bombus bifarius).
-We also further processed the hoverfly data by the following:
+(1) combining Bombus bifarius and Bombus vancouverensis into a single species concept cluster (Bombus bifarius).

+(2) Making the following taxonomic clusterings for hoverflies:

 ```{r}
   # replace all Eumerus with Eumerus sp.